africanobyamugisha/Behavioral-COVID19-Analysis/README.md

 - Examined the content and messaging strategies used in communication campaigns.
 - Investigated the accessibility of information, including language barriers and ease of understanding.

-## Usage
-The data and analysis in this repository can be used for research, policy development, and public health decision-making.
-Please refer to the [License](#license) section for usage guidelines. 📚

 ## Contributing
-We welcome contributions to this repository, including further analysis, additional data, and improvements to the documentation.
-If you have any suggestions or would like to contribute, please follow the guidelines outlined in the repository. 🤗
+I welcome contributions to this repository, including further analysis, additional data, and improvements.
+If you have any suggestions, i would like to here from you. 🤗

 ## License
 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-You are free to use and share the content, provided you give appropriate credit to the authors. 📜
+You are free to use and share the content, provided you give appropriate credit. 📜

 ## Contact Information
 - LinkedIn: [My LinkedIn Profile](https://www.linkedin.com/in/africanobyamugisha)